aryansrivastav15/Screenshot-Agent/README.md

 # CrewAI Web Screenshot Agent

-This project is a command-line tool that uses CrewAI and Selenium to take screenshots of websites and save them to your desktop.
+This project is a command-line tool that uses CrewAI and Selenium to take screenshots of websites and save them to your desktop and Google Drive.
 The agent is orchestrated by CrewAI and requires an OpenAI API key for operation.

 ## Features

 - Takes screenshots of any website you specify.
 - Saves screenshots to your desktop with a timestamped filename.
+- Saves screenshot to ur google drive
 - Command-line interface for easy use.

 ## Requirements